united-security-providers/usp-core-waap/src/docs/logs-metrics.md

 aspects like traffic volume, response times, and blocked threats, enabling the monitoring of Core WAAP effectiveness over time and identifying trends or anomalies.

-All Core WAAP components log to standard error in either JSON format for text format.
+All Core WAAP components log to standard error in either JSON or text format.
 To process logs via a dedicated log stack for further processing and visualization, it is recommended to use the JSON format.
 Metrics are exposed in Prometheus format via a dedicated Kubernetes service which is named after Core WAAP CRD with `metrics-` prefix.
 The port of this service can be configured in `spec.operation.metrics` section of the CRD (see [API Description](crd-doc.md#corewaapservicespecoperationmetrics) for it).
 The URL is `/metrics`.

 How the log and monitoring stack can look like is beyond the scope of this documentation.

+## Log format

+All Core WAAP components (the Envoy proxy, its access log, and the Coraza and ICAP filters) write their logs in a common format, controlled by `spec.operation.startup.logFormat`:

+* `text` (the default): human-readable plain text, convenient for reading logs directly, e.g. with `kubectl logs`.
+* `json`: structured JSON, one object per line, recommended when logs are collected and processed by a dedicated log stack.

+If the setting is not present, the format defaults to `text`.
+The [Auto-Learning CLI](autolearning.md) can process logs in either format.

 ## Core WAAP filter metrics